dleangen/org.eclipse.sensinact.gateway/docs/source/user-guide/concepts/iot.md

 The "**Internet of Things**" (**IoT**) has evolved significantly over the past 20+ years, transitioning from a concept involving interconnected objects to a complex ecosystem encompassing a vast array of technologies, protocols, and data sources.

+IoT has evolved so much that some have even coined other terms in an attempt to make the concept more relevant.
+Given that the state of the industry and our understanding of the IoT ecosystem is still in flux, for now we will continue to use the term "Internet of Things", but keep in mind that this name may change in the future.

 ## Origins

 The term "Internet of Things" was originally coined by Kevin Ashton in 1999.
 Ashton, a British technology pioneer, used the term while working at Procter & Gamble (P&G), and later as a co-founder of the Auto-ID Center at the Massachusetts Institute of Technology (MIT).
 His vision involved connecting objects through the internet using RFID technology, enabling automatic management and inventory.